gomes-aline/Peer_Review/README.md

 ## Introduction
 This Read Me file describes how my R script "run_analysis.R" works.
 This is a peer assessment of the "Getting and Cleaning Data" Course.
-The aim of this R script is merge two different data sets, "Train" and "Test", properly name it's variables and transform the dataset in a tidy dataset.
+The aim of this R script is merge two different datasets, "Train" and "Test", properly name it's variables and transform the dataset in a tidy dataset.

 ## The "run_analysis.R" script

-The steps os this R Script goes as the following
+This R Script execute the following steps

 * Download the zipfile with the **download.file** function;
 * Unzip it to the work directory with the **unzip** function, from the "utils" package;